bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 DataCorp IT group stores data in an Oracle Data warehouse that is being used to normalize the data.
 The IT group extracts data in flat files on a regular basis.
 Loading data is the process of adding data values to a cube from any number of data sources or SQL database.
 Since data sources seldom are configured solely to support Essbase dimension build and data load processes, a rule file is generally used to create Essbase-compatible directives to be applied to the data source.

-Create a rule file that is based on sample file from the data warehouse.\
+Create a rule file that is based on sample file from the data warehouse.

-1. Create rules file.
+1. Download the rules file [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Pnp9bHy2Ja5o7FQILaBFhCd02G4LM9Z1buBnCIjhW84/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Data_Basic.txt)

 ![](./images/image14_76.png "")